morgan-fox/cmse492_project/README.md

 - Utilizing feature engineering to improve model prediction accuracy.
 - Train and test for multiple models in order to predict match outcomes, optimizing for low errors and high variability (r^2).
 - Evaluate each model to assess performance and make imporvemets as needed.
-- Using best performing model to predict the outcomes of matches in the 2024-2025 season.
+- Use the best performing model to predict a finalized league standing for the 2024-2025 season.
-- Provide visualizations into model predictions and performance.
+- Provide visualizations to represent model predictions and performance.

 ## Project Structure
 ```plaintext